Beyond Healing

 The Dimensional Nesting of Practice

-Here is where the nest principle becomes practically essential.
+Here is where the nest principle becomes practically liberating.

 The dimensional level of the practice itself is different from the dimensional level of the source point from which you hold it.